 Data Integration and Synchronisation

-The data integration and synchronisation capabilities of Codeless Platforms’ BPA Platform bridges the gap between disparate information systems or online web services, by providing a graphical process modeller and comprehensive operating environment that either dramatically reduces, or totally eliminates the need for complex data integration development.
+The data integration and synchronisation capabilities of Codeless Platforms’ business automation software, BPA Platform bridges the gap between disparate information systems or online web services, by providing a graphical process modeller and comprehensive operating environment that either dramatically reduces, or totally eliminates the need for complex data integration development.
 By design, it delivers and manages process integration, ensuring that systems ‘play nicely’, no matter how complex the requirements.

 The BPA Platform can automatically monitor and manipulate data stored on databases and held within systems so that it can be used for other purposes and in other systems.
 Initially it can perform exception checking by monitoring a system to make sure that the data is correct and useable.
 If not, it can run a query and send the results to somebody to fix them.